Superfields, nilpotent superfields and superschemes

-Now, one could do the same for a superscheme: even a smooth supermanifold or regular algebraic variety contains nilpotents generated by the odd elements which can not be seen in any measurement.
-What we are affirming is that, at least in this interpretation of observable, classical, odd degrees of freedom could not be seen in experiments.
+Now, one could do the same for a superscheme: even a smooth supermanifold or regular algebraic variety contains nilpotents generated by the odd elements which could not be seen in any `classical' measurement.
+What we are affirming is that in this interpretation of the observables, classical, odd degrees of freedom could not be seen in experiments.

 In quantum mechanics things are very different.
 States are rays in a Hilbert space and observables are hermitian operators on it.
 The results of measurements are eigenvalues of these operators, and they appear with a probability distribution determined by the Hilbert space state.
 The algebra of operators on a Hilbert space is non commutative, so sometimes it is said, very roughly, that `quantizing' a system corresponds to substitute the commutative algebra of observables by a non commutative one such that when taking the limit $\hbar\rightarrow 0$ the original commutative algebra is recovered.